riasingh16/Zomato-Customer-Revenue-Operational-Analysis/README.md

 #### Executive Summary

 #### Insights
-##### Revenue and Sales Performance:
+##### 1. Revenue and Sales Performance:
 - The top five dishes account for **37%** of the **total revenue** over the analysis period.
 This significant contribution indicates that a **small selection of popular items** drives a **large share of Zomato's income**.
 - It turns out that the top dishes ordered by both **frequent** and **infrequent** customers are strikingly similar.
 Dishes like **Chicken Biryani, Pasta Alfredo, Paneer Butter Masala, Masala Dosa,** and **Mutton Rogan** Josh dominate both segments.
 This overlap suggests that these dishes have a universal appeal, resonating with a wide range of customer types.
 - These top 5 dishes aren't just popular in terms of order frequency — they are also the **top revenue generators**, collectively contributing to **37% of total revenue**.
 This highlights the importance of these dishes in Zomato’s revenue stream.
-- **High-value customers** made up for **25%** of customers, were found to have a substantial impact on Zomato's performance.
+- **High-value customers**, making up **25%** of the customer base, were found to have a substantial impact on Zomato's performance.
 These top-tier customers placed an average of **757 orders** and generated **$253,134** in revenue each, significantly outperforming the "Regular" customer group.
-- In contrast, the remaining **75% of customers** were categorized as **Regular**, each generating below the threshold of **$243,223** in revenue and **733 orders**.
-This segment showed lower engagement and revenue, highlighting opportunities for targeted campaigns aimed at increasing their lifetime value and converting them into more frequent, high-revenue customers.
+- In contrast, the remaining **75% of customers** were categorized as **Regular**, each generating below the threshold of **$243,223** in revenue and **733 orders**, indicating lower engagement and revenue.

+  ##### 2. Customer Behavior and Preferences
+- Chicken Biryani is consistently among the top 3 in all time slots (Breakfast, Dinner, and Midnight Snack), indicating it has broad appeal throughout the day.
+- Paneer Butter Masala ranks highly in Breakfast and Lunch, while Masala Dosa is also popular during Breakfast and Dinner.
+This suggests that vegetarian options like Paneer Butter Masala and Masala Dosa attract customers during peak dining times.
+- The Midnight Snack category has low demand (with orders generally under 50) , with Masala Dosa being the most ordered at 43 orders, indicating a smaller but loyal customer base for late-night meals.